noon92/femtofox/Getting_started.md

  - PCBWay
  - OSHPark

 Prototypes were made using JLCPCB.
 We recommend selecting a board thickness of 1.6mm, and a lead-free HASL surface finish.
-It is also suggested to select "n
+It is also suggested to select "Remove mark" for order serial numbers, as the Gerbers do not contain a specific location for this marking.

-If required, upload
+If required, upload the BOM and Pick&Place files, and check that the suggested parts are available.
+JLC regularly changes their stocked items

 ###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwMTUxMDgyNF19
+eyJoaXN0b3J5IjpbLTYzNjI5ODQyOV19
 -->